markus-wa/glmixer-mirror/README.txt

         https://sourceforge.net/projects/glmixer/files/Linux/

+  3. Create a folder for building (e.g. glmixer-Build)

-  3. Run CMake GUI and select the GLMixer top directory as location of the source.
+  4. Run CMake GUI and select the GLMixer top directory as location of the source.
      Do **configure** (choose Makefile)
      Make sure there is no error and set '`CMAKE_BUILD_TYPE`' to '`Release`' Do **generate** with CMake.

-  4. Compile : run 'make' in a terminal to build the program (or use an IDE).
+  5. Compile : cd to the build folder, and run 'make' in a terminal to build the program (or use an IDE).

+UNIX COMPILATION

   Alternatively for Linux, you can do all in a terminal :

+     Go to the building directory

+	$ cd glmixer-Build

      Run cmake command line and choose ninja generator.

-        $ cmake -G Ninja .
+        $ cmake -G Ninja ../glmixer-Source

-     [to compile with all options activated :
+     To run cmake for compiling with all options activated :

-        $ cmake -D CMAKE_BUILD_TYPE=Release -D USE_OPENCV=True -D USE_FREEFRAMEGL=1.6 -G Ninja .
+        $ cmake -D CMAKE_BUILD_TYPE=Release -D USE_OPENCV=True -D USE_FREEFRAMEGL=1.6 -G Ninja ../glmixer-Source

-     ]
+     To run cmake for compiling with all options and to generage a package :

+	$ cmake -D CMAKE_BUILD_TYPE=RelWithDebInfo -D USE_OPENCV=True -D USE_FREEFRAMEGL=1.6 -D CMAKE_INSTALL_PREFIX=/usr -G Ninja ../glmixer-Source/

      If all goes well, it ends with :

         -- Configuring done